 However, I can’t get my hands on Komplete Ultimate because I simply don’t have enough space.

 This has led me to use an external hard drive on a regular basis.
 However, it’s a best practice to use one for a desktop computer as well, especially if you want to keep your computer clean.
-In fact, you should probably get one off Amazon if you’re serious about music production anyway.

 But I must admit, exporting all of my videos and recordings to an external hard drive has become a bit annoying.